Arkansas Highway 42: Route description

 Highway 42 passes through agricultural lands to intersect Highway 149 at Three Forks.
 The two highways form a concurrency heading northeast for 3.0 mi, until Highway 42 turns right, ending the concurrency.
-Highway 42 continues east as a section line road, intersecting Highway 118 near Heafer and crossing Big Creek twice before an intersection with Interstate 55 (I-55) in Turrell.
+Highway 42 continues east as a section line road, intersecting Highway 118 near Heafer and crossing Big Creek twice before an interchange with I-55/US 61/US 78 in Turrell.
 It continues east in Turrell, intersecting Highway 77 and the BNSF Railway tracks before turning north toward downtown Turrell.
 Becoming Hammond Street, Highway 42 briefly straddles the border between Turrell and the Wapanocca National Wildlife Refuge, intersecting the road leading to the NWR Headquarters before returning within the city limits.
 Highway 42 follows the BNSF tracks north to Barton Street, where it terminates.

 The ArDOT maintains Highway 42 like all other parts of the state highway system.
 As a part of these responsibilities, the department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
 The ArDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
 The peak traffic volume is within Cherry Valley, estimated at 1,500 vehicles per day (VPD), followed by 920 VPD along the segment in Hickory Ridge.
 The remainder of the segments have traffic volumes below 800 VPD.
 For reference, the American Association of State Highway and Transportation Officials (AASHTO) classifies roads with fewer than 400 vehicles per day as a very low volume local road.

 No segment of Highway 42 has been listed as part of the National Highway System, a network of roads important to the nation's economy, defense, and mobility.

 History

 During the 1926 Arkansas state highway numbering, State Road 42 was designated between the current western terminus at Highway 37 to Highway 16 (present-day US 64) near Parkin.
 By 1938, bridge construction had been completed, allowing an extension through Coldwater to Three Forks.
 Highway 42 replaced Highway 75 between Three Forks and US 61 in Turrell, with the former segment from Coldwater to US 64 in Parkin becoming Highway 75.
 The bridge over the St. Francis River was lost in 1950, a replacement was opened to the south at Coldwater in 1968.

 The Arkansas General Assembly deleted the extension between Three Forks and Turrell in favor of extending Highway 149 by Act 383 of 1951.
-At the request of the Crittenden County Judge, the State Highway Commission studied the roadway and reinstated the extension during a meeting August 25-28, 1953.
+At the request of the Crittenden County Judge, the State Highway Commission studied the roadway and reinstated the extension during a meeting August 25–28, 1953.
 After hearing a presentation during their meeting on August 26, 1954, the Highway Commission offered a swap to the Crittenden County Judge to remove the recently re-designated segment in favor of paving a few other roads in the vicinity and accepting them into the highway system.
-The offer was revised on March 9, 1955 to only extend Highway 42 from US 61/US 63 (present-day I-55) to downtown Turrell.
+The offer was revised on March 9, 1955, to only extend Highway 42 from US 61/US 63 (present-day I-55) to downtown Turrell.